mcverter/Dissertation/work/00_NEWEST/KaunsasSol/00_KaunsasPresentation.md

 ![Faceless Levinas](images/FacelessLevinas.jpg "Faceless Levinas")

 But even more troublesome than its misunderstanding of the negative in Levinas, the question betrays a profound misconception of Levinas's term le visage.
 *Does X have a face* is always the wrong question.
-It is straightforwardly an ontological question, one of predication, a reifying question, of the Being of Face, of its *quiddity*.
+It is straightforwardly an ontological question, of a thing's thingfulness, one of predication, a reifying question, of the Being of Face, of its *quiddity*.

 The worship of the Face is idolatry, as we read in the biblical book of Exodus 33:20

 > And He said, "You will not be able to see My face, for man shall not see Me and live.
 (Exodus 33:20)